surftrips.co

 Frequently asked

-Boca Grande is a beach break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Boca Grande is a beach bottom, shifting sand beachbreak peaks, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Boca Grande